 Transform Your Tracer into a Plotter

-Your pupils can transform their tracking system into a plotter by replacing the tracker’s needle with a pen holder.
-Allow them some time to have a bit of fun drawing!
+Your students can transform their tracking system into a plotter by replacing the tracker needle by a pen holder.
+Give them some time to have a bit of fun drawing!

 Simplify this lesson by: